 Pharmacy Technician (PT) Training Program

 Pharmacy Technician is the perfect program for individuals seeking opportunities in the pharmaceutical field.
-Our 9-month program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, assisted living facilities, and pharmaceutical companies.
+Our program prepares you to receive and fill prescriptions under the supervision of licensed pharmacists in settings that include hospitals, pharmacies, clinics, assisted living facilities, and pharmaceutical companies.

 - What is the Enrollment Process?